tfgg/yournextmep/_candidates/eu2014/libdem/anna-white.md

 person: anna-white
 region: wales
 party: libdem
-title: Wales - Liberal Democrats - Anna White
+title: Anna White is running for MEP in Wales for the Liberal Democrats
 incumbent: false
 ---